 The Problem: Tree Swallows compete with Bluebirds for nest boxes.

-There are three species of bluebirds, the Eastern (below left), Mountain, and
+There are three species of bluebirds, the Eastern, Western and Mountain.
+Like Tree

-bluebirds 30 gm. to 20 gm., where their ranges overlap swallows will compete with
+grams, where their ranges overlap swallows will actively compete with bluebirds for

 In recent years there has been a popular and highly publicized movement to erect

 nest boxes for bluebirds.
 Many people are devoted to "bringing the bluebird back" to